 Tieisha Tift, Admissions Officer

-California: Ontario, Riverside, San Bernardino, West San Fernando Valley
+California: Riverside and San Bernardino Counties, West San Fernando Valley

 Tieisha joins the admissions team at Pomona College as part of her lifelong commitment to increasing access to quality post-secondary opportunities for all students, especially those from low-income, first-generation, and underrepresented minority backgrounds.
 Tieisha was born and raised in Trenton, NJ, a community that is close to her heart.
 She was the first in her family to earn a bachelor's degree when she graduated from Columbia University in 2013 with a B.A. in urban studies, with specialization in education.
 After graduating, she spent two years in Providence, RI serving as a college adviser and AmeriCorps fellow through the College Advising Corps at Brown University.